 Pesto is a great sauce because the proportions are just guides and you can adjust to taste and texture.
 I have two tips I learned from Martha's Cooking School.
 First, blanch the garlic by covering it with water in a small sauce pan and bring to a boil over high heat, drain and let garlic cool.
 This will take away some of the 'raw' garlic flavor.
 Second, working the basil too much will damage the flavor, so it is preferred that you use a mortar and pestle (hence pesto) to bruise the basil and incorporate the garlic flavor.
-I tried this once and it took almost 20 minutes to get the right texture for 2 c. of basil, so I went right back to the food processor, but think twice about pulsing more than necessary.

 *2 c. loose packed basil leaves